 Presentations, Submissions and Reports are provided in advance with the Council meeting agenda.
 As needed, subject matter experts or managers from City departments attend Council meetings to present information and answer questions from Council.

-The City Manager and the Senior Management Team attend all City Council meetings.
+City Manager and the Executive Leadership Team attend all City Council meetings.

 City Council meeting schedule